symphonyoss/app-auth-example/README.md

 By default, the server will open port 8443 for SSL connections.
 This can be changed in application.yaml.

 Once running, push pod info into the server by POSTing to the /podInfo endpoint using Postman or curl or similar.
+You can find your companyId by logging into the Symphony client and viewing the source code of index.html.
+Look for a Javascript object called 'window.env' and the copy the value of 'POD_ID'.

 ```
 POST /podInfo HTTP/1.1